Why MetLife Inc. (MET)’s Most Recent Report Reveals Some Hints About Its Future

-MetLife Inc. (NYSE:MET) went down by -0.30% from its latest closing price compared to the recent 1-year high of $67.68.
-The company’s stock price has collected -1.16% of loss in the last five trading sessions.
-Press Release reported 8 hours ago that MetLife Announces Full Redemption of Series C Preferred Stock
+MetLife Inc. (NYSE:MET) went up by 1.02% from its latest closing price compared to the recent 1-year high of $67.68.
+The company’s stock price has collected -0.50% of loss in the last five trading sessions.
+Press Release reported on 05/17/21 that MetLife Declares Second Quarter 2021 Preferred Stock Dividends

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.